scious/documentation/docs/bask/latest.md

 - `git commit` all latest changes with message `Pull updates from main branch`.

 Any local changes that haven't been `Bask Push`ed to Bubble prior to a pull will be overwritten...
 Maybe catch this condition and alert user to save / commit this somehow.

+...
+With that, the last thing to keep in mind is that whenever you run `Bask Pull`, any folders and files in git `main` that are not Bubble defaults will be deleted.
+This is a Bubble specific behavior we cannot change and it results in the deletion of our `src` folder in `main`.
+Nevertheless, Bask is built to handle this and will correctly sync your changes from `main` to whatever git branch you're currently working in whenever you run `Bask Pull`.
+For this reason, you should not treat the `main` branch as the full copy of your

+As a result, We recommend that you create a third git branch for holding checkpoints of fully production ready checkpoints of your plugin.

 ### `Bask Auto Push`